project-imprimis/libprimis/doc/engine.md

 * bool `local` multiplayer sync flag for the projectile
 * int `offsetmillis` time delay for the projectile
 * int `id` unique identifier for the projectile

+### 3.2.2 Projectile Vector Attributes
+---

+There are five vector attributes which describe the orientation and velocity of the projectile.
+These are the `dir`ection, l`o`cation, `from` originating position, `to` destination position, and `offset` displacement from path.

+#### `dir`ection

+The first attribute of these is the `dir`ection, which determines the orientation of the projectile.
+This vector determines the orientation of the projectile in space, and is set to point along the direction of the target (parallel to the velocity).
+As this vector does not imply a magnitude, it should be a normalized (magnitude of 1) vector.
+This vector is in world coordinates, as there is no independent coordinate system for projectiles defined by their movement.
+As a result, corrections to a projectile entity must come from manual changes to the direction of this parameter.

+As this attribute is a 3 dimensional vector, there is no way of controlling the roll of the projectile.
+As a result, spiraling projectiles are not possible.

+#### l`o`cation

+The second attribute is the l`o`cation of the projectile currently.
+At t=0 this parameter is set to be the same as the `from` parameter, and the l`o`cation at later times evolves towards the `to` location with respect to time.
+This vector is expressed in the world coordinate system, which is the same for every projectile.

+#### `from`

+The third attribute is the place where the vector is `from`.
+This is, for a weapon-generated projectile, the location that the gun is when the projectile is created.
+This vector is also identical to the l`o`cation vector at the time when the projectile is created.

+As with the l`o`cation vector, this vector is expressed in terms of world coordinates, and all projectiles share the same coordinate system.

+#### `to`

+The point on the map where the projectile is pointed towards.
+This is, for a weapon-generated projectile, the location that the gun's ray hits on the world.
+This coordinate is, like the l`o`cation and `from` attributes, expressed in terms of world coordinates, and all projectiles share the same coordinate system.

+#### `offset`

+The `offset` vector determines the location the projectile appears to originate, as a distance away from the actual start position.
+This is used to make the projectile appear from the gun rather than from the player's coordinate, and as a result this attribute, unsurprisingly, is a displacement rather than a position vector.

 # 6 Actors
 ---